 Finally, use copying the formula to the next cell to obtain the results for April.

-4 Methods to Extrapolate Trendline in Excel
+How to Extrapolate Trendline in Excel: 4 Methods

 Considering the dataset in the B4:C9 cells, which contains the US Population data for each decade starting from the Year 1950.